burningtnt/BytecodeImplGenerator/Grammar.md

 ### String
 The operator should always be `LDCString`.

+The first parameter should always be `STRING`.
-The parameter should be a string placed in an apostrophe.
+The next parameter should be a string placed in an apostrophe.

-Examples: `LDCString \"Hello World!\"` which stands for push `Hello World!` into the JVM runtime stack,  is a legal BCII.
+Examples: `LDC STRING \"Hello World!\"` which stands for push `Hello World!` into the JVM runtime stack, is a legal BCII.

 ### TODO